Hong Kong COVID infections surge, experts warn could near 30,000 a day | Health

 - China

 Hong Kong reported 986 new coronavirus infections on Thursday as authorities scramble to contain an outbreak which medical experts warn could see 28,000 daily cases by the end of March, with the unvaccinated elderly a particular worry.
 The rise in cases, up 10-fold since Feb.
-1, is proving to be the biggest test for the global financial hub's "dynamic zero" policy of virus suppression.
+1, is proving to be the biggest test for the global financial hub's "dynamic zero" policy of virus suppression, which has turned it into one of the world's most isolated cities.

 "Citizens have to wait for a long time to receive testing and a large number of people who have tested positive have been waiting for a long time for isolation facilities," she said.
 "I am deeply sorry and anxious."